fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 The easiest way to run a local DATA Act Broker is to use our Docker image.
 Essentially, this image is a packaged version of the broker that is pre-configured and will run in an isolated environment.

-If you're a developer who wants to run the broker on your machine and make changes to the code, please see the install directions in the project's contributing guide: [CONTRIBUTING.md](CONTRIBUTING.md "project contributing guide").
+If you're a developer who wants to run the broker on your machine and make changes to the code, please see the project's contributing guide: [CONTRIBUTING.md](CONTRIBUTING.md "project contributing guide").

 ### Create Broker Config Files